alastairlundy/DiffToJson/README.md

 ## Technical Details

 ### PII Redaction
-The tool uses a regex-based approach to detect and redact email addresses within commit messages to help prevent the leakage of personally identifiable information (PII).
+The tool uses a regex-based approach to detect and redact email addresses within commit messages to help prevent the leaking of personally identifiable information (PII).
 Due to the nature of regex, this is a best-effort implementation and does not guarantee 100% redaction.
 For sensitive git email addresses, always conduct a human review.

 ### License Detection Logic